Aw….so tiny and so cute!

 Pomeranian Physical Characteristics

-To note that Poms have a thick double coat that consists of a soft undercoat and a long, straight and somewhat course outer coat.
-The coat is usually of the color chocolate, blue and tan, blue, black, black and tan, red, orange, orange sable red sable, white or brindle.
+Poms have a thick double coat consisting of a soft undercoat and a long, straight, somewhat coarse outer coat.
+The skin is usually chocolate, blue and tan, blue, black and tan, red, orange, or sable red, sable, white, or brindle.

 We should also note that…